Books like 'The Last Innocent Hour'

 Readers who enjoyed The Last Innocent Hour by Margot Abbott also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical dark romance war 20th century m-f
+historical dark romance 20th century war m-f friends to lovers men in uniform

 -